Yonus Davis

-Yonus Ramon Davis (born July 21, 1984) is an American football running back and kick returner.
+Yonus Ramon Davis (born July 21, 1984) is an American former football running back and kick returner.
 A native of Oakland, California, he played college football in San Jose State University and signed as a free agent to the BC Lions in 2010.
 The Lions cut Davis in 2011 after Davis was arrested in California for attempting to sell ecstasy, and Davis served 13 months in U.S. federal prison from 2013 to 2014.

 High school and college

 Born in Oakland, California, Davis attended Skyline High School.
 His first name "Yonus" means "Greek King".
 In 2002, the San Francisco Chronicle selected Davis as "Player of the Year" for Alameda County.
 Cal-Hi Sports named Davis a second-team all-state selection.
 During his junior season, Davis returned four punts and two kickoffs for two touchdowns.
 As a senior, Davis rushed for 1,208 yards and 16 touchdowns, intercepted four passes, and returned two punts and two kickoffs.

 At San Jose State University, Davis played for the San Jose State Spartans from 2003 to 2008 and redshirted the 2004 season after playing two games.
 Rushing 1,007 yards on 163 carries in 2006, Davis became the first Spartan since 2000 to rush more than 1,000 yards in one season.
 He also became the first Spartan running back to average more than 6.0 yards per carry in consecutive seasons.
 In 2008, Davis played as a fifth-year senior due to a hardship exemption.
 Davis played 10 games in 2008 with 558 rushing yards and 3 touchdowns.
 In December 2008, Davis graduated from San Jose State with a B.A. in sociology with an emphasis in criminology.